HEAL YOUR TRAUMA BRAIN: REPLACE HATE WITH LOVE | 928-890-4642

 [1]The National Center for Interstate Compacts (2022).
 The Social Work Licensure Compact.
 The National Center for Interstate Compacts, The Council for State Governments.
 Retrieved on January 14, 2023, from https://compacts.csg.org/compact-updates/social-work/

-This is a mutual decision that we will need to make together to determine whether we are a good match.
-I don’t provide supervision just because someone wants it or it’s required for licensure or certification.
-I’m a very direct clinician when it comes to training others because clients need good clinicians and I want you to become one of the best clinicians.
 Clients have rights, which are often denied to them.
 I will not provide clinical supervision to clinicians who are only trying to work out their own issues through their clients, rather than focusing on helping clients heal.
 You should also be advised that I do not use “buzz-words” or clichés like, “client-centered”, when speaking about the type of clinician that I am.
+I will not ‘cheat’ you.
+I will speak the truth.

 This is a valid concern because there are some clinical supervisors who can become vindictive if you do not do exactly what they want you to do, or that will become upset if you try to talk to them about your concerns or even try to make a change.
-As long as it doesn’t get to this point, remember, you can learn just as much from a bad supervisor as you can from a good one.
-My advice is to meet with several potential clinical supervisors and don’t base your decision solely on money.
-Remember, you have an expectation that you are paid for your services, so it’s reasonable that you should value your supervisor for their time too.
-You will know when you get the right supervisor for you, even if there are bumps in the road along the way.
-Every client who participates in therapy feels those bumps at times too.
-Take it slow and you will find the right supervisor for you, when the time is right.
+As long as it doesn’t get to this point, remember, you can learn just as much from a ‘bad’ supervisor as you can from a ‘good’ one.
+It’s often all about ‘perspective’.
+My advice is to meet with several potential clinical supervisors, some you may need to meet with a couple of times, and don’t base your decision solely on money.
+My contract will be with your employer, anyway.

 No. For both licensure and certification supervision, I do not accept interns to see clients within my private practice.
 It is your responsibility to find a proper location of employment to see clients.
 Additionally, although the law in Arizona allows for provisionally licensed candidates to have a private practice so long as they are under the supervision of a licensee, I will not accept you as a supervisee if you choose to operate a private practice.

 My fees are the same for supervision and consultation as what I charge for my time when I meet with a client.
 You should not expect a different rate than what a client is required to pay.
-If we meet through the use of technology, the current rate is $150 per hour or $175 per hour after 6:00pm (Arizona time).
-You will be charged extra for time that goes over the scheduled time, which is billed in 5 minute increments and rounded up to the nearest $5.
-There’s a minimum charge of one hour for concierge (on-site) consultations, whereas if we meet through the use of technology, the time may be prorated based upon the amount that you need.
-If we meet on-site within Flagstaff, Arizona the rate is $175 per hour.
-Additional fees are charged based on time and travel for areas outside of the Flagstaff, Arizona city limits.
+If we meet through the use of technology, the current rate is $175 per hour or $250 per hour for sessions that starts at or after 6:00pm (Arizona time).
+You will be charged extra for time that goes over the scheduled time, which is billed in 5-minute increments and rounded up to the nearest $5.

 You may Book a Call to schedule an initial consult.
-I will not respond to emails or phone calls regarding supervision and consultation without you having made a minimum donation of $40 in gratitude for this website and the minimum amount of time that it will take for me to attend to your phone or email question.
+I will not respond to emails or phone calls regarding supervision and consultation without you having made a minimum donation of $45 in gratitude for this website and the minimum amount of time that it will take for me to attend to your phone or email question.

 I am highly qualified to speak, train other professionals, offer workshops to the general public, and write on a number of topics.
 However, I believe that it is necessary for me to make a clear boundary between my clinical practice, which deals with individual psychological and forensic expert matters, and any other type of work that I may be asked to do, including public speaking, training other professionals in group settings, providing general information to the public, and any publications that are not based on this website.
 Therefore, I invite you to email or call me at 928-890-4642 with inquiries so that I may provide you with additional information.